JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 Only files that are a part of the application are considered as resources.

 You can also load remote files from the internet using their URL.
-To load them, use special libraries:
+To load remote files, use special libraries:

 * [Compose ImageLoader](https://github.com/qdsfdhvh/compose-imageloader)
 * [Kamel](https://github.com/Kamel-Media/Kamel)